Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: Introduction

 \begin{theorem} Every planar graph $G$ without cycles of lengths $4$ to $8$ is $3$-choosable. \end{theorem}

-This naturally leads to the question whether it suffices to exclude cycles of lengths $4$ to $7$, or even $4$ to $6$.
-While the former question might be resolved with some extra effort using the methods of this paper, the latter one is wide open even for ordinary coloring.
+\subsection{Correspondence coloring}

-The key idea of our proof of Theorem~\ref{thm-main} is using a new variant of coloring, which we introduce in the following section.
-Before that, let us point out that all graphs considered in this paper are simple, without loops or parallel edges.
+Let us now give the definition and some basic properties of correspondence coloring.
+Before that, let us point out that all graphs considered in this paper are simple, without loops or parallel edges; while this bears little consequence for ordinary and list coloring, it is important in the correspondence coloring setting.

-\section{Correspondence coloring}

-Many proofs in graph coloring theory proceed by the method of reducible configurations: to show that a graph $G$ is colorable, we find a specific subgraph $H$ of $G$ such that after modifying $G$ locally in the neighborhood of $H$ (performing a \emph{reduction}), we obtain a smaller graph $G'$ such that every coloring of $G'$ can be extended to a coloring of $G$.
-Repeating this procedure, we eventually reduce the graph to one of bounded size, whose colorability can be shown directly.

-For ordinary coloring, such reductions commonly involve identifications of vertices.
-For example, to prove that every planar graph $G$ is $5$-colorable, we first observe that $G$ contains a vertex $v$ of degree at most $5$.
-If $\deg(v)\le 4$, then every $5$-coloring of $G-v$ extends to a $5$-coloring of $G$.
-If $\deg(v)=5$, then we find two non-adjacent neighbors $x$ and $y$ of $v$, and let $G'$ be the graph obtained from $G-v$ by identifying $x$ and $y$ to a new vertex $w$.
-Given a $5$-coloring $\varphi$ of $G'$, we then obtain a $5$-coloring of $G$ by giving both $x$ and $y$ the color $\varphi(w)$ and choosing a color for $v$ distinct from the colors of its neighbors.

-However, for list coloring, it is in general not possible to identify vertices, since they might have different lists.
-For this reason, many arguments about ordinary coloring do not translate directly to the list coloring setting (e.g., there is no known proof of $5$-choosability of planar graphs based on reducible configurations).
-To overcome this difficulty, we devise a generalization of list coloring which we call \emph{correspondence coloring} and which enables reductions to use vertex identification.
-Though we should note that the use of vertex identification for correspondence coloring is somewhat limited, e.g., we cannot emulate the example in the previous paragraph as we are essentially restricted to identifications which do not create parallel edges.

-Intuitively, the setting for correspondence coloring is as follows.
-We are using $k$ fixed colors (the same ones for each vertex).
-However, unlike in ordinary $k$-coloring, coloring a vertex $u$ by a color $c$ may prevent different colors from being used at its neighbors (for each edge $uv$, we are prescribed a correspondence between the colors at $u$ and at $v$).
+We are again coloring the vertices of a graph $G$ (either using a fixed set of colors or from lists assigned to the vertices; as we will see momentarily, this distinction does not make much difference for correspondence coloring).
+However, coloring a vertex $u$ by a color $c$ may prevent different colors from being used at its neighbors (for each edge $uv$, we are prescribed a \emph{correspondence} which matches some of the colors at $u$ with some of the colors at $v$).
+More formally: